Welcome to the website of Hornsby Shire Historical Society Inc.

 Members’ meetings, to which all interested local residents are welcome, are held at the museum (Joseph Collingridge Hall, Kenley Rd.
 Normanhurst), on the third Sunday of each month (except December), commencing at 2:00pm.
 The meetings include a short HSHS general business meeting, followed by a guest speaker.
 A variety of historical subjects are covered throughout the year.
 Visitors are invited to stay for afternoon tea at the conclusion of the meeting.
 See below for upcoming meetings.

-HSHS Meeting – 2pm on Sunday 15th March.
+HSHS Meeting – 2pm on Sunday August 16th.
 Guests are welcome.
+Carol Liston will speak on Convict Women in Parramatta.

 HSHS DUPLICATE BOOKS FOR SALE.